 - Required to include documentation of a minimum of 35 hours of play therapy supervision and five (5) session observations during the accumulation of the supervised play therapy experience.

-At The Academy for Play Therapy Training, our play therapy training workshops and annual retreat are approved by the Association for Play Therapy and count towards the necessary 150 CEU’s needed for certification.
-While learning how to become a certified play therapist may sound overwhelming, we try to make it as innovative and exciting as possible by offering a wide range of engaging and experiential workshops facilitated by instructors certified as Registered Play Therapist, Supervisors through the Association for Play Therapy.
+At The Academy for Play Therapy Training, our play therapy training workshops and annual retreat are lead by Mary Ruth Cross, approved by the Association for Play Therapy.
+While learning how to become a Registered Play Therapist may sound overwhelming, we try to make it as innovative and exciting as possible by offering a wide range of engaging and experiential workshops facilitated by instructor Mary Ruth Cross, Registered Play Therapist-Supervisors through the Association for Play Therapy.

 Play Therapy Certification Near Me

 If you are a Licensed Marriage and Family Therapist, Licensed Clinical Social Worker, Licensed Professional Clinical Counselor, or Licensed Educational Psychologist near San Francisco, then you are in luck.
 The Academy for Play Therapy Training is located in the San Francisco Bay area and all workshops are held at Treehouse Family Counseling Services 8 Crow Canyon Court, Suite 205, San Ramon, CA 94583.

 We also offer an intensive multiple day retreat once a year where clinicians can explore the world of play therapy away from the distractions of everyday life and earn continuing education credentials as required by the California Board of Behavioral Sciences.
 This exciting and interactive retreat is a three day play therapy experience for clinicians at every level.
 Spark It Up!
 Play Therapy Retreat is about growing your understanding of play therapy through experiential application of play and specialized training to better understand yourself as a play therapist and as a provider of the art of play therapy.
 Our retreat will be held at the beautiful San Damiano Retreat Center in the beautiful hills of Northern California.